More Sears stores closing as company struggles to stay in business

 Sears is also selling 16 properties — mostly in Indiana, Ohio, Missouri and Texas — on leaseback opportunities, meaning that Sears would pay rent to the winning bidders to remain in the space.
 The liquidation sales will have products with discounts ranging from 10 percent to 80 percent off.

-Sears was one of the nation’s largest retailers for a part of the 20th century, but retail has changed dramatically and they have struggled to keep up with
+Sears was one of the nation’s largest retailers for a part of the 20th century, but retail has changed dramatically and they have struggled to keep up with the times.

 The company has been frequenting the news in the past year for their falling sales and unsuccessful business strategies.